jasonconny/deDuve/src/articles/dont-shoot-the-messenger.md

     ![Marcel Duchamp, de ou par Marcel Duchamp ou Rrose Sélavy (Boîte-en-valise)(by or of Marcel Duchamp or Rrose Sélavy [Box in a Valise]), 1935-66/1961](/assets/img/02/boite-en-valise-01.jpg)

     <figcaption>
-        <strong>Marcel Duchamp, _de ou par Marcel Duchamp ou Rrose Sélavy (Boîte-en-valise)_(by or of Marcel Duchamp or Rrose Sélavy [Box in a Valise], 1935-66/1961,</strong> cardboard valise containing miniature replicas, color reproductions, and photographs of works by Duchamp, closed: 16 x 14 3/4 x 3 1/2".
+        **Marcel Duchamp, _de ou par Marcel Duchamp ou Rrose Sélavy (Boîte-en-valise)_(by or of Marcel Duchamp or Rrose Sélavy [Box in a Valise], 1935-66/1961,** cardboard valise containing miniature replicas, color reproductions, and photographs of works by Duchamp, closed: 16 x 14 3/4 x 3 1/2".
     </figcaption>
 </figure>